 It Starts with Your Transform first.

-Technical Competencies mean Just-in-time Learning or Agile Ministry
+Technical Competencies mean Just-in-time Learning or Agile Ministry.

-- I.G.N.i.T.E.
-Coaching is unique and not for everyone.
-It is for those motivated pastors to look for developing their ministry strategy and to understand the need for practical ministry operation platforms for today’s ministries.
+To help pastors who want to try out with Agile Ministry, I have developed the I.G.N.i.T.E. frameworks for your ministry development.
+Ministry tools and operation platforms are also available to modify according to your ministry situation.
+There also exists a coaching program provided by LeadershipEdges.
+I.G.N.i.T.E.
+Coaching is unique for motivated pastors looking to develop their ministry strategy and understand the need for practical ministry operation platforms for today’s ministries.
 For these specific needs, I.G.N.i.T.E.
+Coaching first aims to guide pastors to construct an effective ministry strategy in their local context through a simple Ministry Innovation Diffusion process.
+I.G.N.i.T.E.
 Coaching differentiates itself from Spiritual Life Coaching by taking a systemic approach blending coaching, consultation, and experiments with a clear focus on your ministry strategy construction and critical leadership development for the emerging culture.
 It allows engagement with alignment in performance and co-creates individual and team vision leading to collaborative actions.